-1962 JAGUAR E TYPE LOW DRAG COUPE £365,000
+1962 JAGUAR E TYPE LOW DRAG COUPE £325,000

-This car (924 FXC) was created from a 1962 FHC by Classic Car Racing, and carefully mirrors 49 FXN with a hand built aluminium monocoque and body by leading specialist Rod Jay of Racing Jaguar Panels.
+The car on offer (924 FXC) carefully mirrors 49 FXN and is featured in ‘Jaguar E-type Factory and Private Competition Cars’ by Peter Griffiths.
+Created from a 1962 FHC by Classic Car Racing, with a hand built aluminium monocoque and body by leading specialist Rod Jay of Racing Jaguar Panels.
 The light weight alloy engine was built by David Butcher, one of the finest Jaguar engine builders around.
-It utilises a light weight alloy block which together with other alloy components saves a massive 45 kg from the front end.
+It utilizes a wide-angle head mounted on an alloy block which together with other alloy components saves a massive 45 kg from the front end.
+A steel crank and rods with forged lightweight pistons and long duration cams are part of the comprehensive build specification.
+A stainless repackable exhaust system designed and built by Chris Tullet (CTE advanced technologies) has extra rear silencers for use at circuits where there are noise restrictions.
 In its current configuration the engine produces just over 360Bhp at 5800 RPM.

 Viewing strictly by appointment please.